-We tested in full whether the hedge

-We reconciled the outcome of the effectiveness testing for the derivative portfolio as a whole to the financial statements.
+- We tested in full whether the hedge documentation and hedge effectiveness testing as prepared by the management board met the requirements of IAS 39 Financial Instruments, and whether the hedge effectiveness test was mathematically correct. - We reconciled the outcome of the effectiveness testing for the derivative portfolio as a whole to the financial statements.